 You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

-To apply for this course you may have an undergraduate degree in any subject.
+To apply for this course you should have an undergraduate degree in psychology or related discipline.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.